rohezal/cgalcirclerays/README.md

     Rash::Raytracer raytracer(convexHull,30,1024); //mesh, opening angle, number of points in the circle - sampling points

-Let the raytracer start:

-	raytracer.renderImage();

-get the image from the raytracer:
+Get the image from the raytracer.
+A raytracer caches the image and won't calculate it again.
+If you want to calculate an other image, use a new raytracer:

-	std::vector<double> image = raytracer.renderImage();
+	std::vector<double> image = raytracer.renderImage(); //45 seconds
+        std::vector<double> image2 = raytracer.renderImage(); //1 second, uses the cached image

-If you want you can save it to a file:
+If you want you can save the cached image to a file:

 	raytracer.saveImage(); //you can provide a filename as a string